 My husband says he is not a "mind reader".
 When I was first diagnosed, nothing changed until we saw a therapist connected with the chemo center.
 We met with her together and alone.
 I have gotten to the point that I will tell how I am feeling and that seems to make realize that I need his help.
 There are times when he is not well himself.
 Neither of us don't like to ask for help from anyone.
 I think the real answer is to just open your mouth and ask for what you need.
 The more you do this the easier it becomes!

 - Patient: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Female, Age: 58, Stage I, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 58, Stage I, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know

 - View this journey (4 Experiences)